Suing for Mental Anguish

 - Proof of Therapy or Medication: Receipts for therapy sessions, prescription medications, or other forms of mental health treatment can also substantiate your claim.
 These demonstrate that you’re seeking help to cope with your mental anguish, adding credibility to your case.

-- Expert Testimony: In some cases, having a mental health expert testify on your behalf can be beneficial.
+- Expert Testimony: Sometimes, having a mental health expert testify on your behalf can be beneficial.
 These experts can explain your symptoms, the seriousness of your condition, and how it directly relates to the accident you experienced.

 Remember, each case is unique, and the specific evidence required may vary.
 Our experienced attorneys are here to guide you through the process, ensuring that your mental anguish is appropriately recognized and compensated.